gob1thaasan/Arduino/README.md

 5. Ultrasonic Sensor: This sketch show the usage of ultrasonic sensor which is a non-contact range detection tool with capability from 2 cm to 400 cm.
 A buzzer is added to this project, where when the obstacle is between 9cm-11cm, the buzzer is turned on.
 Demo available at [Youtube](https://youtu.be/QoMn5BVaquU)

+6. RelayLamp: to turn on room lamp based on light intensity.
+This Arduino uno project uses LDR and relay module to control room lamp connected to AC power 240V.
+Make sure the Photo-resister is away from the lamp.
+You can change the LDR with PIR.
+[Youtube](https://youtu.be/Pyk36gJZEBo)

 ## References
 - [Arduino Uno Board Details](https://store.arduino.cc/usa/arduino-uno-rev3)
 - [Arduino Due Board Details](https://store.arduino.cc/usa/due)